 - Support their child's involvement and help them to enjoy their sport.

 Information is held on a card (and electronically) for each member/player, such as their contact details and medical conditions that may affect their participation.
 The cards are kept confidential and are accessible by the coach(es) attending each session.
 The card includes the following statement:

 - Aspire Badminton Club expects all members to show respect to all other members, helpers and coaches.
 The Club expects all members to play fairly and show good sportsmanship at all times.

 Junior membership cards have to be signed by each player and a parent/guardian, which shows that they agree to this statement.

-A register of attendance will be kept for all junior sessions and a visual safety check will be carried out before each session is run.
+A register of attendance will be kept for all sessions and a visual safety check will be carried out before each session is run.

 Both Junior and Adult sessions operate a waiting list when full and offer a place to those at the top of the list first.

 Accidents are not always preventable, but we can reduce the risk through checking the hall for tripping / slipping hazards, warming up effectively and cooling down afterwards, as well as through on-court behaviour and shot practice.
 Our Head Coach can also provide strengthening tips aimed at preventing injuries.